GuillaumeBiton/HackerNews7/README.md

 Some of my work here are inspired by the work of Lim Chee Aun ([cheeaun](https://github.com/cheeaun)) and is project [hackerweb](https://github.com/cheeaun/hackerweb)

+This app is *multi-platform*.
+You can use it throw your web browser on your smartphone, tablet or desktop because it's responsive.
+You can also create a desktop app with [node-webkit](https://github.com/rogerwang/node-webkit).

 License
 -------